determined-ai/determined/docs/reference/experiment-config-reference.rst

          auth_token: f020572a-a847-4cc6-9c2b-625c43515759

 The value of ``data["secrets"]["auth_token"]`` will be usable during the experiment run, but not when users view the experiment configuration.
+Note these values may still be visible in the configuration file itself; to hide this file from model context, add it to a ``.detignore`` file (see :ref:`Creating an Experiment <creating-an-experiment>`).

 See also: :ref:`det API Reference <det-reference>` > ``user_data`` property.